Forgework/ForgeworkLights/README.md

 systemctl --user status omarchy-argb
 ```

 The daemon runs as your user via systemd user service.
-Hardware access is handled by a dedicated root helper binary (`/usr/local/libexec/fw_root_helper`) that is only executable by root.
-This provides secure hardware access without requiring broad sudo permissions or sudoers rules.
+Hardware access is handled by a dedicated setuid-root helper binary (`/usr/local/libexec/fw_root_helper`) that provides secure, validated access to framework_tool.

 ## How It Works